-You have to be sure to keep things relevant to your list.
+You have to keep things relevant to your list.
 Keeping with the dog training theme, you should be sending out other offers related to dog care.
 You should also be sending quality information about training and caring for dogs to keep people interested in opening your emails.
 Most people don’t like reading constant ads.

 Don’t let these mistakes ruin your online business.
 It’s super easy to make online marketing mistakes.
 What matters most is how you recover from them and learn from them.
 You can do better if you give yourself a chance.